 12 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 33(2) had not come into operation.
 It reads as follows:

 (2) Section 5AA(2)(a) of the Builders’ Registration Act 1939 is amended by deleting “, including rights under the Superannuation and Family Benefits Act 1938,”.

-13 On the date as at which this compilation was prepared, the Building Services (Registration) Act 2011 s.
-107 had not come into operation.
-It reads as follows:

-107. Builders’ Registration Act 1939 repealed

-The Builders’ Registration Act 1939 is repealed.